GuillaumeGermain/CNN/README.md

 - After weights transfer, the model reached quickly 82% validation accuracy and stagnated at this level
 - without transfer, the model reached quickly 79% validation accuracy and stagnated there

-I believe that fitting over many more epochs would have increased the accuracy, but my CPU was not convenient for this.
 It was quite interesting to see that training on a very small network and transfer just the first convolution weights could immediately increase the performance of 3%.
+I believe that pushing this a bit more, training longer the first model before transferring the weight would result in a better accuracy.
+Also, fitting the second model over more epochs would have increased the accuracy, but my CPU was not convenient for this.

-### Number of trainable parameters
+## Number of trainable parameters
 The first network, which is quite small, has 4 millions parameters, which is surprisingly high.

 This number of trainable parameters of the network, went down to 1 million in the second one!